What is the Mini-Grant?

 These mini-grant awards will be made to local businesses in East San Rafael whose proposals innovatively address one or more of the following programs goals:

 - Viable, long term solutions to address illegal dumping on public and private property.

 - Overall crime reduction for the property.

-This mini-grant program is funded by the City’s Department of Public Works and is a seven-month pilot program running from December 1, 2018 through June 30, 2019.
+This mini-grant program is funded by the City’s Department of Public Works; the pilot program run until designated funds have been used.
 The City of San Rafael Police Department will administer the mini-grant pilot program.

 If selected, the City of San Rafael agrees to reimburse each grantee up to a maximum of $1,000 (one thousand dollars) for equipment/materials deemed appropriate for crime prevention through environmental design.

 Mini-Grant Eligibility Requirements and Funding Availability

 Business license holders within the geographic area of East San Rafael, which encompasses the area from Grand Avenue Bridge at Francisco Boulevard East, Highway 101, Highway 580 and all of the businesses to the San Rafael Creek and San Rafael Bay